AntidoteDB/antidote/docs/pages/mydoc/rawapi.md

 ---
-title: API
+title: Nativ Erlang API
 last_updated: August 29, 2016
 tags: [api]
-summary: ""
 sidebar: mydoc_sidebar
 permalink: rawapi.html
 folder: mydoc
 ---

-This page describes the raw API of Antidote.
+This page describes the native Erlang API of Antidote.
 Clients can invoke these functions via RPC.
 A more convenient but restricted way for client applications to interact with Antidote is the [protocol buffer interface](/api.html).

 ## CRDTs